 ABSTRACT:

 To cross a road successfully, individuals must coordinate their movements with moving vehicles.
 This paper describes use of a walking simulator in which people walk on a treadmill to intercept gaps between two moving vehicles in an immersive virtual environment.
 Virtual reality allows for a safe and ecologically varied investigation of gap crossing behavior.
 Manipulating the initial starting distance can further the understanding of a participant’s speed regulation while approaching a gap.
 The speed profile may be assessed for various gap crossing variables, such as initial distance, vehicle size, and gap size.
 Each walking simulation results in a position/time series that can inform how velocity is adjusted differently depending on the gap characteristics.
-Thus this methodology can be used by researchers investigating pedestrian behavior and behavioral dynamics while employing human participants in a safe and realistic setting.
+This methodology can be used by researchers investigating pedestrian behavior and behavioral dynamics while employing human participants in a safe and realistic setting.

 INTRODUCTION: